 Broadcasting - A tool that allows Companies to push content to end users on Facebook Messenger.

 Certainly Platform - A term that encompasses everything on the following URL: https://app.certainly.io/

-Channel - A term that represents the different platforms in which you can implement a bot, such as Zendesk, Azure, or Facebook.
+Channel - A term representing the different platforms on which you can implement a bot, such as Zendesk, Azure, or Facebook.